Getting your customers to pay you by Direct Debit is great for your business because Direct Debits are easy, flexible and reliable.

 It’s important to note that refunds are only given for errors such as a payment being taken on the wrong date, or the amount of money taken from the customer’s bank account was incorrect.

 It cannot be used to address any contractual disputes your customers may raise.

-The chance of experiencing payment problems is very low, but there is also a process to challenge indemnity claims that you believe have been made incorrectly.
+While the chance of experiencing payment problems is very low there is a process to challenge indemnity claims that you believe have been made incorrectly.

-Customers can cancel a Direct Debit at any time by contacting their bank or building society.
-They should also notify you if they cancel, but this is not always the case.
+Customers have the right to cancel a Direct Debit at any time by contacting their bank or building society.
+They should also notify you if they cancel but this doesn’t always happen.

-If you follow the rules of the Direct Debit guarantee, you should find Direct Debit offers your business as much convenience and peace of mind as it does your customers.
+If you follow the rules of the Direct Debit Guarantee, you should find Direct Debit offers your business as much convenience and peace of mind as it does for your customers.